 - Individualized Assessment

-If the Dean determines that the student’s actions create a significant health, safety or welfare concern or threaten to disrupt the learning environment of the University the Assistant Vice President/Dean of Student Well-Being and Healthy Living may seek an immediate assessment of the student’s ability to remain at the University.
+If the Dean determines that the student’s actions create a significant health, safety or welfare concern or threaten to disrupt the learning environment of the University the Dean may seek an immediate assessment of the student’s ability to remain at the University.
 The assessment will be based on the students observed or recorded conduct, actions, or statements and may require consultation with other appropriate professionals, including but not limited to, Health and Counseling Services.
 The student will be required to sign a waiver allowing the exchange of relevant information between the assessing clinician and the University.
 Failure to appear for a mandated assessment will result in an involuntary withdrawal without further process.
 The University may also request authorization to consult with health care professionals that are providing, or have provided, care to the student.
 In addition, the Dean may initiate parental notification or consultation as part of the information gathering process or as part of the effort to work more effectively with the student to address their behaviors of concern.

 - Administrative Panel